gorkemow/hello-world/README.md

 # hello-world
-This is me saying hello to all
+#This is me saying hello to all

+print("Hello All!")